WemXPro/documentation/setup/mail-configuration.md

 ## Table {.tabset}

 ### Gmail
+- Please note: When setting up your email, your password can only contain letters and numbers.
+Emails may not send if you use symbols or special characters in your password.-
 - Please note that you can only send emails using the gmail address, not any other address!
 - The username is your Gmail address
 - The password is your Gmail Application Specific Password